Pro7ech/idash2021/README.md

 - `$ make pred` : unmarshals the encrypted samples in  `temp/`, evaluates the homomorphic prediction and marshals back the result in `temp/`.
 - `$ make dec` : unmarshals the encrypted prediction in `temp/`, decrypts and outputs the result in `results/prediction.csv`.

+## Parameters
+Processing and crypto parameters are located in `lib/params`.

 ## Others
 - `$ make clean` : clean all files in `keys/`, `temps/`,`results/` and all compiled binary files.
 Does not clean files in `model/`.